State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 Testing

-Florida's total now is 4,682,883, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
-That Florida figure is 21.4 percent of Florida's population, though some people tested more than once.
+Florida's total number of people tested is 4,682,883, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
+That Florida figure is 21.4 percent of Florida's population.

 The overall positive rate was 13.48 percent compared with 13.49 the day before.